lddubeau/bootprompt/docs/bootbox-to-bootprompt.md

 Bootprompt is a fork of Bootbox but it is also a break with the past.
 Some features of Bootbox are costly to support and were removed.
-So for the benefit of those who might be upgrading from Bootbox 4 to Bootprompt, here are some major differences between the two libraries:
+So for the benefit of those who might be upgrading from Bootbox 4 to Bootprompt, here are the major differences between the two libraries:

 * This package has a new name "Bootprompt", consequently, the CSS class names